reachrahul/movieflix-fancode/README.md

 check node version list: $nvm ls use version 18 if available otherwise install it: $nvm use v18.0.2

+#run pod install
+if facing any issue with ios build follow this to fix: https://stackoverflow.com/a/65921046

 #Commands to run
 $npm install
 $npx react-native run-android

 #Functionality covered
 **Major requirements**